 Many of the stores have packages of pay per download (PPD) or payment for being featured in the store for a certain time.
 It all costs money but the nice thing is that you can boost your downloads in a relatively short amount of time and quickly generate a user base.
 Take advantage of this option only if needed, but make sure you leave some marketing budget for it as it may be necessary.

-Otherwise, you can also increase your app awareness and SEO online.
-Check our articles on Baidu SEO to discover that or contact us directly.
+Otherwise, you can also increase your app awareness through SEO online.

 Explore alternative business model

-Instead, what works best are Apps which drive revenue through In-App-Purchases or Advertising, as these are forms of paying for games and content that the China market has already built a tolerance for over the web and offline.
-Xiaohongshu, Douyin, QQ or Changba, all these well-known and successful apps in China are running in this way.
+Instead, what works best are Apps which drive revenue, through In-App-Purchases or Advertising, as these are forms of paying for games and content that the China market has already built a tolerance for over the web and offline.
+Xiaohongshu, Douyin or QQ, all these well-known and successful apps in China are running in this way.

 Leverage social media

-There are very few Apps these days that are not connected to external services or social networks of some sort.
-Facebook, Twitter and Google+ are all used in the West, but China has its own unique set of social networks and services, such as Renren, Weibo and WeChat.
+There are very few Apps these days that are not connected to external services or social networks.
+Facebook, Twitter and Google+ are all used in the West, but China has its own unique set of social networks and services, such as Weibo and WeChat.

 Leverage kOLs and celebrities